jmongerlyra/dbt_netsuite/models/docs.md

 {% docs class_id %} The unique identifier of the class used for the record. {% enddocs %}

 {% docs item_id %} The unique identifier of the item used within the record. {% enddocs %}

+{% docs nexus_id %} The unique identifier of the nexus used within the record. {% enddocs %}

 {% docs fiscal_calendar_id %} Reference to the fiscal calendar used for the record. {% enddocs %}